The Payment Times Reporting Regulator is established under the Act.

 - the seriousness of the alleged non-compliance

-- risk of harm to small business from reliance on false, misleading or inaccurate information
+- risk of harm to businesses from reliance on false, misleading or inaccurate information

 - compliance history and behaviour of the entity